SamAI-Software/decentralized-activism/README.md

 *Disclaimer: Of course, these techniques can be used by a small group of extremists, the same as any kind of knowledge, tech, money, and infrastructure can be used by criminals.
 However, this guide is focused on techniques that provide good results only if the movement is supported by the majority of people through active participation, financial donations, and engagement on social media.*

 Democracy is in danger across the world.
 Global warming is accelerating.
 Human and animal rights are abused on a massive scale.
 Only global solidarity and unite of people across the world can bring us a better future.
 Decentralized movements proved to be more resilient because they cannot be stopped by the arrest of a few leaders.
 In this manual we will provide step by step instructions how to organize a sustainable decentralized movement, resist state-backed propaganda and protect from police brutality.

+The theory is an important part of an academic research, but in this manual we will focus of practical suggestions, so activists will be able to pro-actively approach new movements and give them suggestions how to improve their efficiency based on this manual.

 All tactics and techniques listed below are based on real examples of relatively decentralized movements such as: